-If you don’t have ID, you might be able to prove who you are by answering security questions at Jobcentre Plus or getting someone else to confirm your identity.
+If you don’t have ID, you might be able to prove who you are by answering security questions over the phone or getting someone else to confirm your identity.
 This is called a biographical check.

 Book an interview

-Once you've completed your online claim, you must arrange an interview at the Jobcentre, usually within 7 days.
+Once you've completed your online claim, you must arrange an interview with a work coach, usually within 7 days.

 - check your supporting information and ID

 You have to sign a 'claimant commitment'.
 This sets out what you must do to get your full universal credit payment each month.

 Make sure you arrange and attend your interview or your claim will be cancelled and you’ll have to re-apply.

 Last updated 02 Apr 2020 | © Shelter